toilville/prolevibesummertemplate/README.md

 # Twining

+**Twining Project Template**

 *A prole summer project for the working class coder*

+---

+## Using This as a Template

+This repository is designed as a template for new Toilville projects.
+To get started:

+1. Click the green **"Use this template"** button on GitHub.
+2. Create your new repository from this template.
+3. Update project name, description, and customize files as needed.
+4. Follow the setup instructions below to bootstrap your project.

+---

 Built by workers, for workers.
 Twining is about making technology accessible and useful for everyday people, not just the tech elite.